Filozoff/BlogArticles/Article002/article002.md

 ### Appium Inspector

-Appium Inspector requires more work to set up but in the end, it is more convenient to use and provides data in readable form.
+Appium Inspector requires more work to set up but in the end, it is more convenient to use and provide data in readable form.

 #### Installation